MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-logical-network-and-IP-address-pools-in-VMM.md

     5. Optionally, create additional network sites by clicking **Add** and repeating the process.

-        For example, you could create a network site named **Management\-New York**, assign it to the **New York** host group, and add an appropriate IP subnet\/VLAN pair for the network in New York.
+        For example, you could create a network site named **Management-New York**, assign it to the **New York** host group, and add an appropriate IP subnet/VLAN pair for the network in New York.

     6. When you complete this step, click **Next**.